sliterok/opfsdb/docs/README.md

 OPFSDB (Origin Private File System Database) is a TypeScript library that provides a lightweight and efficient in-browser database solution using the File System Access API and Web Workers.
 It utilizes the B+ Tree data structure from the [serializable-bptree](https://github.com/izure1/serializable-bptree) library for indexing and querying data, allowing for fast and scalable storage and retrieval of records.

+You can find demo with table for data browsing and querying [here](https://sliterok.github.io/opfs-demo/).
+You can also load custom CSV file but for now "id" is required column.

 ## Table of Contents

 -   [Features](#features)